Snooker Scene

 Snooker Scene is a monthly magazine about snooker and other cue sports.
 It was established by Clive Everton in 1972 from the amalgamation of the Billiards and Snooker Control Council's Billiards and Snooker and his own World Snooker.
-Everton was editor until he retired in September 2022; the following month, it was announced that the magazine would be published by Curtis Sport.
+Everton was editor until he retired in September 2022; the following month, it was announced that the magazine would be returning under new owners, Curtis Sport.

 History

 Everton had been the editor of Billiards and Snooker from the December 1966 issue until the February 1971 issue when he was succeeded by Doug Organ.
 According to Everton, he was sacked at the instigation of Jack Karnehm, the Chairman of the Billiards and Snooker Control Council (as the Billiards Association and Control Council had renamed itself) for "giving professionals publicity" by including picture of four professional players on the cover of Billiards and Snooker at a time when the Billiards and Snooker Control Council and the professional players were in dispute over the World Billiards Championship.
 This dispute led to the Professional Billiards Players Association renaming itself as the World Professional Billiards and Snooker Association (WPBSA) and splitting from the Billiards and Snooker Control Council (B&SCC).
 Following his sacking, Everton established his own magazine, World Snooker, which printed and sold 3,000 copies of its first issue published in January 1971.